elliotjharper/vscode-nuget-package-manager/TESTING.md

 ### Test Scenarios

 #### Scenario 1: Extension loads without errors

 - **Expected**: Extension activates successfully when VS Code starts
 - **Verify**: Check the debug console for "NuGet Package Manager extension is now active!"

 #### Scenario 2: Command is registered

 - **Steps**:
   1. Press Ctrl+Shift+P (or Cmd+Shift+P on Mac)
   2. Type "NuGet: Package Update"
 - **Expected**: Command appears in the command palette

 #### Scenario 3: View installed packages

 - **Setup**: Open a workspace with .csproj files containing PackageReference elements
 - **Steps**:
   1. Run "NuGet: Package Update" command
   2. Observe the webview panel that opens
 - **Expected**:
   - Webview panel titled "NuGet Package Update" opens
-  - All packages from all .csproj files are displayed
+  - All packages from all .csproj files are displayed (deduplicated by package name)
-  - Each package shows: name, version, and source project file
+  - Each package shows: name, and for each consumer: version and source project file
+  - Packages that are used by multiple projects show multiple consumer entries

 #### Scenario 4: Search functionality

 - **Setup**: Have the webview open with multiple packages
 - **Steps**:
   1. Type in the search box (e.g., "Newtonsoft")